Circuit Training 101: How to Create a Circuit Workout

-If you're having trouble creating your own at home training program then try circuit training!
-Having an effective circuit training workout is perfect during these times when almost all the gyms are closed.
+If you're having trouble creating your own at-home training program then try circuit training!
+Having an effective circuit training workout is perfect during these times when you're too busy to hit the gym or you just want to spice up your training!
 They help you tone/build muscle and burn fat, can be done with no equipment, and can be done by all fitness levels - a win, win.
-Plus they don't require a lot of time, so even once the gyms open you can still perform this type of workout when you don't have time for a full gym session.

-Build the perfect circuit training workout by following our six simple steps, plus we'll give you a few exercise ideas!
+Luckily, you don't have to take a circuit training class to reap the benefits of these workouts, you can build your own!
+Build the perfect circuit training workout by following our six simple steps, plus we'll be giving you a few exercise ideas to help you build the perfect circuit!
 So let's jump in and learn more about circuit training and why you should implement it into your workout routine!

 What is circuit training?